tinacms/tina.io/content/guides/general/inline-blocks/overview.md

 title: 'Overview'
 ---

 This guide will show you how to set up inline editing and inline blocks based on a simple [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) demo.
-The steps will be associated with tagged commits on this [demo repo](https://github.com/tinacms/inline-blocks-demo) for reference.
+The steps will be roughly aligned with commits on this [demo repo](https://github.com/tinacms/inline-blocks-demo) for reference.

 By the end of this guide, you should have a good understanding of how to set-up and work with inline editing and inline blocks.
 While this guide doesn't cover every single field or potential usecase, it should give you enough of a base to create Inline Editing experiences in your own projects.